truenas/middleware/docs/userguide/freenas_system.rst

 ----

 Beginning with version 9.3, FreeNAS® supports a feature of ZFS known as multiple boot environments.
-With multiple boot environments, the process of updating the operating system or applying a system patch becomes a low-risk operation as you can create a snapshot of your current boot environment before upgrading or applying the system patch.
-When a boot environment is created, an entry is added to the boot menu.
-If the upgrade or system update fails, simply reboot the system and select the previous boot environment from the boot menu to instruct the system to go back to that system state.
+With multiple boot environments, the process of updating the operating system becomes a low-risk operation as the updater automatically creates a snapshot of your current boot environment and adds it to the boot menu before applying the update.
+If the update fails, simply reboot the system and select the previous boot environment from the boot menu to instruct the system to go back to that system state.

 .. note:: do not confuse boot environments with the configuration database.
-Boot environments are a snapshot of the operating system at a specified time, such as before an upgrade or a system patch.
+Boot environments are a snapshot of the *operating system* at a specified time.
 When a FreeNAS® system boots, it loads the specified boot environment, or operating system, then reads the configuration database in order to load the current configuration values.
 If your intent is to make configuration changes, rather than operating system changes, make a backup of the configuration database first using :menuselection:`System --> General` --> Save Config.